 Let’s get down to the list first, and after that, I’ll share some essential information about gelato culture in Rome and Italy that I recommend you check out, to get the best out of your gelato experience.
+In Rome, we usually enjoy gelato from March to October, but gelato shops in the historical center are open all year round.
+You’ll be able to taste the authentic gelato even if you travel to Rome in winter.
 If you’re new to the city, you can also have a look at the following guided tours which include gelato making or tasting along with sightseeing.

 La Romana takes the concept of gelato to another level.
 What really stands out about these ice cream shops is the complexity of the names of many of the gelato flavors.
 Take the “150 years since the union of Italy,” or the “Almond Sbrisolona;” a local wouldn’t be sure of the components of most of the flavors!
 This leads to long queues during gelato’s peak hours, e.g., afternoons (when kids get out of school), and at any hour during the hot summer in Rome.
 Some of the flavors have more deducible names, like “Yogurt with organic caramelized figs and roasted pine nuts.”
 Whatever you chose, you’ll hardly be dissatisfied: most of the creations are inspired by regional Italian desserts.
 The service is friendly and you’ll likely be given a replacement if something’s wrong with the one you chose.
 Gelato is made new in small quantities every 3 hours to ensure freshness.

 These are some of the best ice creams in Rome, which you could use as a reward after a long visit to one of the most crowded museums in the world.